rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![]({{site.baseurl}}/images/config model.png)

 In this section we will go through the creation of the creation of the required Tags and Profiles to configure our Access Points to provide service.

+There are three tags:

+- Policy Tag.
+Link between a WLAN Profile (SSID) and a Policy Profile
+- Site Tag.
+Defines de AP mode and other AP settings.
+- RF Tag.
+Sets the RF profiles with the seetings for each band.

 ### Troubleshooting tools